 In 2013, John Clowney saw a big opportunity in the cider market and decided to take the plunge to open a cidery in Durham, North Carolina.
-He started selling cider at Bull City Ciderworks in summer 2014.
-In the years since, Bull City moved to a new 5,000 square foot location in Durham and opened a location in Lexington, North Carolina for the bulk of its production.
+He started selling cider at Bull City Ciderworks in the summer of 2014.
+In the years since, Bull City moved to a new 5,000-square-foot location in Durham and opened a location in Lexington, North Carolina for the bulk of its production.
 Bull City also has plans to open additional retail locations across the state.

 When Bull City got its start, founder John Clowney knew that a software to manage inventory, production and accounting would be important.
 The cidery originally chose OrchestratedBeer, but found that the system was too complicated, time-intensive and expensive for their needs.
 The team realized that OrchestratedBeer was “a solution meant for a much larger organization” and found it to be “not very user-friendly,” so they decided to look for a solution that allowed for easy production planning and inventory management and was a more cost-effective choice.